Now accepting new patients — call 212-328-1180

 • Improved sense of alignment and body awareness.

-• Reduced "noise" in overworked areas (neck, back, hips, jaw).
+• Reduced noise in overworked areas such as the neck, back, hips, and jaw.

 • Easier breathing and less chest or neck effort.